lancesollo/Project-Pantheon-Automated-Hedge-Fund/README.md

 ## Key Concepts

-* **Modular Design**: Each agent performs one job and passes its result to the next.
+* **Pipeline Design**: Each agent performs one job and passes its result to the next.
 * **Confidence Scoring**: Volatility is inversely correlated with confidence.
 * **Backtesting**: Simulation occurs using historical data for objective performance review.
-* **Technical Analysis**: Simple yet powerful indicators help identify market momentum and reversal.
+* **Technical Analysis**: Simple indicators help identify market momentum and reversals.

 ---

-## Future Extensions
+## Future Improvements

 * Real-time trading via APIs
-* Strategy optimization using genetic algorithms
+* Strategy optimization using neural networks
 * Performance visualization dashboard
-* More advanced risk controls (e.g., stop loss, drawdown limits)
+* Dynamic coding

 ---